ghoneycutt/puppet-module-ntp/README.md

 service_hasstatus
 -----------------
-If service has a status option
+Service has a status option

 - *Default*: true

 service_hasrestart
 ------------------
-If service has a restart option
+Service has a restart option

 - *Default*: true